Slavomir Rawicz – Walked for 4000 miles

 (Slavomir Rawicz at a book signing for “The Long Walk”)

-Slavomir Rawicz was taken as a prisoner by the NKVD, which is a department of the interior ministry of the Soviet union.
-He was made to walk along side thousands of other prisoners to Irukutsk where he would be taken to near by Gulag camp 303, a forced labour camp where the prisoners were made to build barracks and make ski’s for the Russian army.
+Slavomir Rawicz was taken as a prisoner by the NKVD, which is a department of the Interior Ministry of the Soviet Union.
+He was made to walk alongside thousands of other prisoners to Irkutsk where he would be taken to nearby Gulag camp 303, a forced labour camp where the prisoners were made to build barracks and make skis for the Russian army.

-The camp was located about 650km south of the arctic circle, and was dangerously cold for the workers to be outside in all day digging foundations and cutting timber.
-As for Rawicz he was assigned to making ski’s and the repair and operation of the camp commandants radio.
+The camp was located about 650km south of the Arctic Circle and was dangerously cold for the workers to be outside all day digging foundations and cutting timber.
+As for Rawicz, he was assigned to make skis and repair and operation of the camp commandants’ radio.

 During a particularly bad blizzard one night in 1941, Rawicz and six others managed to slip through the wire fencing and headed south as fast as they could.
 The blizzard instantly covered up any tracks which made it impossible for dogs to follow, so if the camp did send any guards after them, the group didn’t see any.